JetBrains/amper/docs/Documentation.md

 #### Build variants and Multiplatform

-Build variants can be combined with multi-platform configuration as well.
+Build variants can be combined with multiplatform configuration as well.
 Amper offers a special `@platform+variant`-notation:

 ```yaml
 product: